GabrielleSTM/microfluidic-droplet-and-bacteria-detection/README.md

 - 1,234 images were used for droplet training and validation (complete dataset available at the time)
 - 500 images were annotated for bacteria detection and used for bacteria training and validation (complete dataset available at the time)
 - Annotations were performed with Roboflow
-- Multi-view annotation improved the visibility of low-contrast bacteria
+- Multi-view annotation improved the visibility of bacteria under limited contrast conditions

 ### 3.3 Model Training (YOLO)
 Two YOLO-based detectors were trained: